criteo/node-disruption-controller/README.md

 #### Service level healthiness

-ApplicationDisruptionBudget aim at providing a way to expose service level healhiness to Kubernetes.
+ApplicationDisruptionBudget aims at providing a way to expose service level healthiness to Kubernetes.
 In some cases, an application can be unhealthy even if all its pods are running.

 **This is not implemented yet!**